 About Amelia Blume

 Amelia is a Ph.D.
 Candidate in the School of Sociology.
 Broadly, her research interests include health, emotions, organizations, gender, culture, and qualitative methodology.
-Her dissertation examines gendered emotional mechanisms used in pharmaceutical advertising campaigns.
+Her dissertation uses "big data" to examine pharmaceutical advertising campaigns.

 Amelia received her M.A. in Sociology from the University of Memphis (2014) and B.A. in Sociology from the University of Montana (2010).
 Her masters thesis drew from ethnographic data and examined gendered role performances and impression and emotion management.